 The Lobbying Act requires that those attempting to influence the governmental decision-making process in New York publicly disclose information about their activities and expenditures.
 The Commission administers a statutory filing program through which Lobbyists register with the Commission, and along with their clients, submit regular reports concerning their lobbying activities at both the State and local levels.
 In addition, the Commission conducts a random audit program of the more than 50,000 reports and registration statements filed annually by lobbyists and their clients.

 Training and Education

 The Commission’s Education Unit provides a comprehensive and dynamic educational program for public officers and employees, lobbyists, and clients of lobbyists to ensure they are fully informed about the State’s ethics and lobbying laws, regulations, and guidelines.
 Among other things, the Education Unit developed instructor-led trainings on the State's ethics and lobbying laws, designed web-based programming on a variety of topics, and produced a library of written educational materials which are available on the Commission's website.
-Ethics training is mandatory for State elected officials, officers, and employees who are required to file a Financial Disclosure Statement and registered lobbyists.
+Ethics training is mandatory for all State elected officials, officers, and employees and registered lobbyists and clients.